action-works/omni-dev-commit-check/.omni-dev/commit-guidelines.md

 | `test`     | Test additions or modifications                       |
 | `ci`       | CI/CD pipeline changes                                |

+### Type Precedence

+When a commit includes multiple types of changes, use the type that reflects the **primary functional change**:

+- If adding a new feature AND updating docs to describe it → use `feat`
+- If fixing a bug AND updating docs about it → use `fix`
+- If ONLY updating documentation with no functional changes → use `docs`

+The type should reflect what the code does, not what files were touched.
+Documentation updates that accompany functional changes are expected and don't change the commit type.

 ## Scopes

 Required.
 Use scopes defined in `.omni-dev/scopes.yaml`:

-- `action` - GitHub Action definition and composite steps
+- `action` - GitHub Action definition and composite steps (`action.yml`)
 - `docs` - Documentation (README, examples, guidelines)
-- `ci` - GitHub workflows and automation
+- `ci` - GitHub workflows and automation (`.github/workflows/`)

-Multiple scopes are allowed when a change spans multiple areas (e.g., `fix(action,ci): ...`).
+### Multiple Scopes

+When a commit modifies files in multiple scope areas, **all relevant scopes must be listed**:

+- Modifying `action.yml` AND `README.md` → use `feat(action,docs): ...`
+- Modifying `action.yml` AND `.github/workflows/` → use `feat(action,ci): ...`
+- Modifying only `action.yml` → use `feat(action): ...`

+This is required even when documentation updates are incidental to the primary change.
+The scopes should reflect all areas of code that were modified.

 ## Subject Line